AUC Celebrates Nearly 400 Graduates at 2019 Commencement

 Dr. Shlee Song, 2003 graduate of AUC and Director of Cedars-Sinai Medical Center’s Stroke Center, delivers the 2019 keynote address.

 American University of the Caribbean School of Medicine (AUC) celebrated nearly 400 graduates during its 2019 Commencement Ceremony on Saturday, May 18.
-The event, held at the Watsco Center in Coral Gables, Florida, drew more than 2,800, attendees, including graduates, friends and family, and faculty leaders from the university’s medical sciences campus in Sint Maarten.
+The event drew more than 2,800, attendees, including graduates, friends and family, and faculty leaders from the university’s medical sciences campus in Sint Maarten.

 Dr. Mark Quirk, Senior Associate Dean for Medical Education, presided over the ceremony.
 Throughout the evening he introduced speakers—many of whom were themselves graduates of AUC—who offered words of encouragement and advice.
 Keynote speaker Dr. Shlee Song, a 2003 AUC graduate and the current Director of Cedars-Sinai Medical Center’s Stroke Center, reminisced about her time in Sint Maarten and how those formative years prepared her to lead one of the busiest stroke centers in the country.